tektutor/devops-april-2021/Day3/README.md

 ```
 ssh -p 2001 root@localhost
 ```
+You need type 'yes' when it prompts for "Are you sure you want to continue connecting (yes/no)?" question.

 You may type exit to come of the ubuntu1 container.

 ```
 ssh -p 2002 root@localhost
 ```
+You need type 'yes' when it prompts for "Are you sure you want to continue connecting (yes/no)?" question.

 You may type exit to come of the ubuntu2 container.

-You need type 'yes' when it prompts for "Are you sure you want to continue connecting (yes/no)?" question.

 The expectation here is, ssh shouldn't prompt for password as we are using key-pair for login authentication.